Louis-Finegan/Convection-Diffusion-Models-Finite-Difference-Method-Python3/README.md

 2. Tranportation of a fluids density distribution that is flowing uniformly.

 3. Fokker Plank Equation of a Stochastic Differential Equation with uniform drift and standard deviation.

-4. Shrodinger's Equation of a free particle in Quantum Mechanics.